 - Ack: Acknowledge the alarm and silence the workstation alert tone - Remove: Remove the alarm from the list.
 The alarm must be acknowledged before it can be removed - Disable: Disable the alarm and remove it from the list.
-The alarm must be acknowledged before it can be disabled - · Connect: Immediately connect to the selected account - Print: Open the Events print dialog to print system alarms - Cancel: Close the Alarm List
+The alarm must be acknowledged before it can be disabled - Connect: Immediately connect to the selected account - Print: Open the Events print dialog to print system alarms - Cancel: Close the Alarm List

-17 Advanced Tasks
+Part 8.
+Advanced Tasks

-The following topics cover advanced tasks like TCP trapping and configuring Remote Link for ECP passthru.
+The following topics cover advanced tasks like TCP trapping and configuring System Link for ECP passthru.

-17.1 Configure TCP Traps
+8.1 Configure TCP Traps

-TCP Trapping uses the panel's connection to the monitoring center to forward communication from the panel to Remote Link.
+TCP Trapping uses the panel's connection to the central station to forward communication from the panel to System Link.

-Before creating or initiating a trap, configure TCP Trap options in System > Configure > Remote Link > Network.
-For more information, refer to Network Options.
+Before creating or initiating a trap, configure TCP Trap options in System > Configure > System Link > Network.
+For more information, refer to "Configure Network Options".

-17.1.1 Create and Send a Trap
+Create and Send a Trap

 - 1. Go to Panel > Trap and select New. - 2.
 Enter the receiver and account number.
 For example, 1-11111. - 3.
 Select OK. - 4.
-In Options, select the following options as needed: - Send File: Send full programming to the panel from Remote Link - Changes Only: Send only programming that has changed since the last communication with the panel.
-To enable this option, select both Send File and Changes Only - Retrieve File: Download full programming from the panel into Remote Link - · Request Events: Automatically download the panel's event buffer into the Remote Link database - Remote Update: Automatically download the selected software file to the trapped panel - Change File: Select the software update file location.
+In Options, select the following options as needed: - o Send File: Send full programming to the panel from System Link - Changes Only: Send only programming that has changed since the last communication with the panel.
+To enable this option, select both Send File and Changes Only - o Retrieve File: Download full programming from the panel into System Link - o Request Events: Automatically download the panel's event buffer into the System Link database - o Remote Update: Automatically download the selected software file to the trapped panel - Change File: Select the software update file location.
 The path to the update file is displayed automatically.
-To enable this option, select Remote Update. - 5.
+To enable this option, select Remote Update - 5.
 To initiate the trap, go to Panel > Set All Traps. - 6.
 To view the status of set traps, go to Panel > Trap Query.